spyrothon/graphics/README.md

 - A TypeScript language server for in-editor type checking
 - An ESLint plugin to highlight linting errors
 - A Prettier plugin to automatically format code.
+- An Elixir language server for in-editor type checking, linting, and formatting

 If you _don't_ want to use any of the above while working, that's fine.
 You can also check all of these services using their respective `pnpm` commands.
 Each package should define a `tsc` and `lint`